faizanzafar40/Image-Steganography/README.md

 ## Brief Description

 This mini-project is my implementation of a secure HTTP based client server application which seamlessly works on encoding and decoding text files in images.
-This project is written in Python 3.5.
+The project is written in Python 3.5.

 ## Instructions for Encoding